 Governments can block and ban any websites they want, including social media platforms.
 While many governments refrain from blocking social media to protect freedom of access to information, some countries take online censorship to a new level.

 People who live in countries with severe censorship, like China and Russia, often turn to VPNs to get around these bans.
-CyberGhost VPN restores your access to the entire internet using strong AES-256 encryption, so you can tunnel around social media bans.
+CyberGhost VPN restores your access to the entire internet using strong 256-bit AES encryption, so you can tunnel around social media bans.

 Several countries across the world have blocked or restricted social media, including China, Russia, Belarus, Iran, and Uganda, to name a few.
 Some, like North Korea and Turkmenistan, have outright banned all social media platforms (and applied other forms of censorship).

 VPNs provide a way for citizens and travelers in these countries to regain access to social media.
-When you connect to one of CyberGhost VPN’s 7900+ servers across the globe, no social network is out of reach!
+When you connect to one of CyberGhost VPN’s thousands of servers across the globe, no social network is out of reach!

 Social media has revolutionized freedom of speech and access to information and knowledge.
 The internet has become entwined with how we research, consume news, and talk to each other.